Loading...

 rpm --checksig vim.rpm

 This checks whether the package signature and digest validate against keys trusted by the RPM database.
-If the key is missing or untrusted, the check will fail even if the package was signed.
+If the key is missing or untrusted, the check may report NOKEY even if the package is signed.

 Step 2 : Show detailed signature and digest verification for the RPM.